-FAVORITE BOOKS RECENTLY READ AND PAST FAVORITES
+FAVOURITE BOOKS RECENTLY READ AND PAST FAVOURITES

 Last read book at the bottom.

 Jon Krakaur – Into Thin Air, Under the Banner of Heaven, Into the Wild – all great reads

 Jared Diamond – The Third Chimpanzee (about the evolution of man), Guns Germs and Steel (about the rise of civilization), Collapse (about the fall of civilizations, almost always due to environmental degradation), The World Until Yesterday: What Can We Learn from Traditional Societies.
 Very informative reads, but a slightly repetitious writing style.

 Touching the Void – Joe Simpson.
 Probably the best mountaineering book of all time.

 The Great Influenza.
 Describes the 1918 influenza pandemic.

 Edward Abbey – Desert Solitaire, The Monkey Wrench Gang, Hayduke Lives! (ecoterrorism gone mad).
 Confessions of a Barbarian (selections of his journals 1951-1989).